Batman Confidential: Batman vs. the Undead (#44-48)

 Written by Kevin Vanhook with art by Tom Mandrake.

 A sequel to Superman and Batman vs. Vampires and Werewolves.
 Professor Herbert Combs is early released from Arkham Asylum, which prompts Batman to follow him into a museum.
 This leads the Caped Crusader again to cross paths with Marius Dimeter, as the duo fight an undead army summoned by Combs.
 It is revealed that the professor seeks the help of a voodoo witch in order to learn how to control death.
 With help from Superman and Doctor Fate, their plans are thwarted and Combs is again arrested.

 Work That's Never Done (#49)

 Written by James Patrick with art by Steve Scott.

 Super Powers (#50-54)

 Written by Marc Guggenheim with art by Jerry Bingham.

 While chasing a mutant and supposedly alien villain, Batman infiltrates the Watchtower to get information.
 There, he meets the Justice League and he reminisces about the first meeting he had with a super-powered team before becoming a hero.

+Legacy

+The deathcore band Lorna Shore was named after the character Lorna Shore.